Turner County License Hearing Guide

 Hardship/Restricted License in Georgia

-• Costs and Application Process: The application process for a hardship license involves submitting an application to the DDS, providing proof of your eligibility, and paying a fee.
+- Costs and Application Process: The application process for a hardship license involves submitting an application to the DDS and paying a fee.

-• IID Requirement: Georgia may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
-An IID requires you to blow into a breathalyzer before starting your car and periodically while driving.
+- IID Requirement: In some cases, the DDS may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.

 Getting Your License Back